ujr/swtools/doc/Tools.md

 can do the matching in a single pass over the input without backtracking, though I did not investigate.

+Support for the “one or more” operator `+` is easy to implement once “zero or more” `*` closures are working (exercise 5-10).
+Note that other than in the book, I use `.` instead of `?` to match any character.

 The C implementation of *find* is very close to the Pascal code from the book.
 The only major differences are that I do not pass indices by reference (`var` in